StephenTrainor/sha256/README.md

 ### A sha256 implementation in C

-This implementation uses C and gcc without any external libraries.
+This implementation uses C without any external libraries.
 Only `itoa_c()` and `little_endian()` came from outside sources.
 GCC is not the only compiler that works with this program, this program also works with clang.
+By default, running `make` will use gcc.
+This can be changed by editing the makefile or running `make clang`.

 ### How to compile

 Check for gcc

 `gcc --version`

+or for clang

+`clang --version`

 Setup for linux/wsl